National Space Club: Formation

-Within days of conceiving the National Rocket Club, Bergaust reached out to two of his colleagues at Missiles and Rockets magazine, Norman L. Baker and Seabrook Hull, who were two of the most highly regarded space writers of the time, to inform them of the Club’s formation.
-He outlined plans for an inaugural luncheon within weeks, followed by the first Dr. Robert H. Goddard Memorial Dinner soon after.
+Bergaust reached out to two of his colleagues at Missiles and Rockets magazine, Norman L. Baker and Seabrook Hull, who were two of the most highly regarded space writers of the time, to inform them of the Club's formation.
+He made plans for an inaugural luncheon within weeks, followed by the first Dr. Robert H. Goddard Memorial Dinner soon after.
 The highlight of this dinner would be the presentation of the first Dr. Robert H. Goddard Memorial Trophy to Wernher von Braun.
-The formation of the Club proved to be perfectly timed.
-In January 1958, just shortly after its establishment, von Braun’s Jupiter-C rocket successfully launched the satellite Explorer 1 into orbit, demonstrating that the United States now had the capability to launch a satellite.
-This breakthrough catapulted von Braun to national prominence.
-Time magazine rushed to assemble a cover story on him, while the White House prepared for President Eisenhower to award him the Distinguished Federal Civilian Service Award.
-With momentum on its side, the National Rocket Club officially launched in spectacular fashion.
-The first Dr. Robert H. Goddard Memorial Dinner was an immediate success, selling out as top military leaders, scientists, and political figures gathered in black-tie.
+In January 1958, shortly after the establishment of the club, von Braun's Jupiter-C rocket successfully launched the satellite Explorer 1 into orbit, which demonstrated that the United States now had the capability to launch a satellite and brought national attention to von Braun.
+The first Dr. Robert H. Goddard Memorial Dinner sold all of its tickets and fulfilled Bergaust's goals for the event.
+Military leaders, scientists, and political figures gathered in black-tie.
 David Brinkley served as the toastmaster, while Mrs. Esther C. Goddard, widow of Dr. Robert H. Goddard, presented the inaugural Dr. Robert H. Goddard Memorial Trophy to Wernher von Braun.